xibosignage/xibo-manual/source/en/media_module_agenda.md

 ![Calendar Configuration](img\v3.1_media_agenda_configuration.png)

 - Provide the iCal **URL** to link.

+{tip}
+Ensure that the ICS feed URL is available to the CMS.
+If the feed loads in a browser without authentication then the feed should display in the CMS without issue.

+For further information on how to view your Google Calendar in applications, use the following link selecting the **Get your calendar (view only)** option: https://support.google.com/calendar/answer/37648?hl=en

+{/tip}

 - Use the **Interval** field to filter events for a certain period.
 Use natural language such as '1 day' or '2 weeks' to return the events within your chosen time frame.
 - Tick the checkbox to enter a **Date range** instead with defined start and end dates.
 - Specify the **Number of items**/events you wish to display from the iCal feed.